-Crunch time VIII: The CFO guide to Cloud
+Crunch time 8: The CFO guide to Cloud

 At just about every organization across every industry, the cloud is top-of-mind in the C-suite.

 With 93 percent of organizations either adopting or considering the cloud, it is essential for CFOs to determine its value proposition and its implications for accounting, contracting, security/risk, and other areas of the business.

 As CFO, you know cloud will be part of the future, whether driven by the need for innovation, cost reduction, or both.
 By making more effective cloud decisions, you may get a jump on competitors in terms of innovation, agility, and cost.

 Crunch time 7: Business reporting in a digital world

 What will reporting look like in five years?
 More specifically, what will we actually see on the ground in leading finance organizations around the world?
 The laborious grind of management and financial reporting today won’t exist in the future.
 People will be insight generators, not report builders.
 The talent pool in Finance will expand to include business people with finance backgrounds, data scientists, and storytellers—all collectively enhancing Finance’s ability to support the strategy of the company.
 In addition, we see three key characteristics transforming how reporting will get done in the future.
 Reporting will be intelligent, interactive, and real-time.

 Much of traditional reporting has been defined by the steps required to produce the reports themselves: collecting data, constructing reports, and disseminating them.
 That’s changing – this video replicates a discussion a CFO may have with their team in the context of how reporting gets done today and how it might get done in the future.